mLewisLogic/despec/SPEC.md

 ## Executive Summary

-Despec is a TypeScript-based specification-driven development system that transforms natural language requirements into structured, validated artifacts through three stages: **Specs**, **Design**, and **Tasks**.
+xdd is a TypeScript-based specification-driven development system that transforms natural language requirements into structured, validated artifacts through three stages: **Specs**, **Design**, and **Tasks**.
 This is a complete V2 redesign with no backwards compatibility to the previous agent-sdd system.

 **Core Innovation**: TypeScript SDK with Zod schemas enforces correctness at write-time, not validation-time.
 LLM agents use the SDK as a tool, eliminating ambiguity and enabling reliable automation.